Skip to Content

 ½ cup dry red wine

 • Taste, add additional salt, and adjust seasonings if necessary.
-Serve hot over your favorite pasta.
+Discard the bay leaf, and serve over your favorite pasta.

 Notes